grin-compiler/grin/notes/effects.md

   ...
   <alt n> -> <rhs n>
 ```
-- forall i in [1..n]. flow the result of `<rhs i>` into the case expression
+- forall i in [1..n]. flow the result of `<rhs i>` into the case expression's result register
-- result register
-- return result register of the case expression
+- return the result register of the case expression

 ### External application